OfficeDev/ews-java-api/readme.md

 ## Responding to Autodiscover Redirecting

-If the domain the the user inputs as their email address contains a CNAME that redirects the user this Exception is thrown:
+If the domain that the user inputs as their email address contains a CNAME that redirects the user this Exception is thrown:

 > microsoft.exchange.webservices.data.AutodiscoverLocalException: Autodiscover blocked a
 potentially insecure redirection to **URL**.
 To allow Autodiscover to follow the redirection, use the AutodiscoverUrl(string, AutodiscoverRedirectionUrlValidationCallback) overload.<